KeesCBakker/Strongly-Typed-Events-for-TypeScript/packages/strongly-typed-events/README.md

 ## Event types
 This project gives you the following event types:
-- `IEvent<TSender, TArgs>` - styled after the way .Net implements events.
-The sender and the argument are generic, so your code is strong typed.
-(Since 0.1)
+- **Events** - styled after the way .Net implements events.
+With each event you'll get a `sender` and an `argument` object.
+If you use typescript, you can implement them using generics. `npm install ste-events --save`
-- `ISimpleEvent<TArgs>` - when you need something simpler with only a generic argument.
-(Since 0.2)
+- **Simple events** - basically the same thing, with only an argument. `npm install ste-simple-events --save`
-- `ISignal` - for when no data is needed, just the firing of the event is enough.
-(Since 0.3)
+- **Signals** - for when no data is needed, just the firing of the event is enough. `npm install ste-signals --save`
+- You want them all?
+Just use `npm install strongly-typed-events --save`.

 ### Subscription made easy
 An example says more than a 1000 words.
 Imagine if you have events like this on your class: